White-nosed coati: Distribution and habitat

 The white-nosed coati is distributed from as far north as Flagstaff, Arizona, New Mexico, through Mexico, Central America, and the far northwestern region of Colombia near the border with Panama.
 It inhabits wooded areas in tropical and subtropical dry broadleaf forests and in tropical and subtropical moist broadleaf forests at elevations from sea level to 3000 m.

 Coatis from Cozumel Island have been treated as a separate species, the Cozumel Island coati, but the vast majority of recent authorities treat it as a subspecies, N. narica nelsoni, of the white-nosed coati.
 They are smaller than white-nosed coatis from the adjacent mainland (N. n. yucatanica), but when compared more widely to white-nosed coatis the difference in size is not as clear.
 The level of other differences also support its status as a subspecies rather than separate species.

 White-nosed coatis have also been found in Florida, where they were introduced.
 It is unknown precisely when introduction occurred; an early specimen in the Florida Museum of Natural History, labeled an "escaped captive", dates to 1928.
 There are several later documented cases of coatis escaping captivity, and since the 1970s there have been a number of sightings, and several live and dead specimens of various ages have been found.
 These reports have occurred over a wide area of southern Florida, and there is probable evidence of breeding, indicating that the population is well established.

+Although rare, there is evidence of the White-nosed coatis in Texas in Cameron County, as far back as 1877.
+Other sightings occurred in Maverick (1938), Brewster (1939), and Uvalde (1943) counties.
+There were sightings in Aransas and Kerr Counties, and three sightings were reported in the Big Bend area from 1959 to 1966.
+A possible escaped pet was discovered as road-kill near Abilene in 1975.
+The latest two sightings were on 27 Jul 1994, near the Guadalupe River and on 29 Apr 1995, a coati was seen crossing State Road 175, 2 mi north of the intersection of Texas State Highway 77 and State Road 175.

 Behavior and ecology

+Unlike many of their Procyonidae cousins, such as raccoons and kinkajous, coatis are diurnal and therefore do much of their foraging during the day.

+Pollination

 White-nosed coatis are known pollinators of the balsa tree, as observed in a study of a white-nosed coati population in Costa Rica.
 The coati were observed inserting their noses into the flowers of the tree and ingesting nectar, while the flower showed no subsequent signs of damage.
-Pollen from the flowers covers the face of the coati following feeding, and later disseminates through the surrounding forest following detachment.
+Pollen from the flowers covers the face of the coati following feeding and disseminates through the surrounding forest following detachment.
 Scientists observed a dependent relationship between the balsa tree, which provides a critical resource of hydration and nutrition to the white-nosed coati when environmental resources are scarce, and the coati, which increases proliferation of the tree through pollination.